The Four Stages of Marketing Maturity, Explained

 Create Benchmarks to Track Your Progress

-If you want to view marketing benchmarks and see how your efforts compare to your peers after taking The Mighty GPS, download our Marketing Benchmarks for Mission-Driven Organizations report.
-It showcases how well mission-driven organizations currently perform with their marketing and provides recommendations and best practices to improve.
+If you want to view marketing benchmarks and see how your efforts compare to your peers after taking The Mighty GPS, download our Marketing Benchmarks.
+The reports showcase how well organizations currently perform with their marketing and provide recommendations and best practices to improve.
 Where does your marketing shine compared to organizations like yours?
 Where do you need improvement?
-This is a great tool to use as a benchmark as you track your progress:

 Want to Learn More About Marketing Maturity?